c11z/resume/Cory_Dominguez.md

 ## Projects

 [**or, The Whale**](https://github.com/c11z/or-the-whale)
 NLP comparison between the original and an abridged version of the novel Moby Dick.
 Using Python and spaCy.
-Delivered as a talk at [Starcon 2019](https://starcon.io/talks/#or-the-whale).
+Delivered as a talk at [Starcon 2019](https://www.youtube.com/watch?v=tyvVk3GLmy8).
 [**python.mk**](https://github.com/c11z/python-mk)
 A Makefile that contains the seed of a python scripting development environment.
 [**Comic Gator**](https://github.com/c11z/comicgator)
 A webcomic aggregator and RSS feed generator.

 ## Skills
-- **Design:** Proficient OLTP and OLAP data models, and data pipelines with Airflow.
+- **Design:** Proficient OLTP and OLAP data modeling, and pipelines with Airflow.
 - **Languages:** Proficient in Python and Scala.
 - **Tools:** Proficient in Linux, Git, Docker, Nomad, AWS and Google Cloud.
 Knowledgeable in Spinnaker, Nginx, and Kubernetes.
 - **Data:** Proficient in Airflow, MySQL, PostgreSQL, Redshift, Hive, and Presto.
 Knowledgeable in BigQuery, MongoDB, Spark, Kafka, and Elasticsearch.